 Sell some stuff on eBay

-We all have precious junk hanging around at home that we really don’t need and should get rid of.
-You know how the saying goes, ‘your junk is someone else’s treasure’ so why not take the plunge and sell some of those items you have been hanging on to for years on eBay?
+We all have precious junk hanging around at home that we really don’t need and should get rid of so why not do a bit of online fundraising?
+You know how the saying goes, ‘your junk is someone else’s treasure’ so take the plunge and sell some of those items you have been hanging on to for years on eBay.
 Other selling sites are available(!).
 Not only will this help you fundraise, it can also clear some clutter out of your life – always a good thing!

 Reclaim tax that you might be owed